tae898/age-gender/README.md

 My first approach is to use arcface face embedding vectors.
 I think they might include some features that are relevant for age and gender.

-### Build the insightface docker container.
+### Build the face-detection-recognition docker container.

-The insturctions can be found [here](https://github.com/taeert/insightface/blob/main/README-taeert.md).
+The insturctions can be found [here](https://github.com/taeert/face-detection-recognition/blob/main/README.md).

 ### Extract the arcface face embeddings.

 It might take some time.

-The port number `10002` is the port that the insightface docker container listens to.
+The port number `10002` is the port that the face-detection-recognition docker container listens to.
 Set `cuda=True` in the below code snippet, if you want to run on a NVIDIA GPU).
 The face embedding vectors are pickled.
-They are saved as `image-path.pkl` (e.g. `landmark_aligned_face.2174.9523333835_c7887c3fde_o.jpg.RESIZED.pkl`).
+They are saved as `<image-path>.pkl` (e.g. `landmark_aligned_face.2174.9523333835_c7887c3fde_o.jpg.RESIZED.pkl`).

 Resizing image to the same shape (e.g. `resize=640` resizes every image to a black background square RGB image with the width and height being 640 pixels) dramatically increase the speed due to some mxnet stuff that I'm not a big fan of.